KatVolkova/study-cards-frontend/README.md

 ![navigation bar logo](./src/assets/screenshots/features/Logo.png)

-The **StudyCards** app features a responsive navigation bar located at the top of every page for seamless user experience.

-The Navigation Bar displays:
-- the app **logo** and **name**.
-- **Navigation Links**:
-  - `Home` — redirects to the homepage.
-  - `Log In` — directs users to the authentication page.
-  - `Register` — allows new users to sign up.

-Styling & Behavior:

-- Active page links are underlined for better user feedback.
-- Includes hover transitions for better interactivity.
-- Fully responsive — adapts to mobile and desktop viewports.

-## Navbar

-The **navigation bar** provides quick access to the main sections of the StudyCards app and dynamically updates based on the user's authentication status.
+The **StudyCards** app features a responsive navigation bar located at the top of every page.
+It provides quick access to the main sections of the StudyCards app and dynamically updates based on the user's authentication status.

-### Features:
+Navbar displays:

 - **Logo**:
   - Displays the StudyCards logo on the left side.